teuben/teunix/Install/KFocus_22.04.md

 - one time now the active desktop would do the focus switch of windows, but could not switch desktops, until I did a "restart_kde"

+- under heavy load when I use the USB-barrel converter the battery goes on and off. this includes a beep

+- i cannot get to the grub menu anymore...   turns out the /etc/default/grub file wasn't using the menu, and a timeout=0, so changed that to menu/5

+- the grub entry "uefi settings" takes me to the bios. is that meant to be?

+- sleep (S3) vs. hibernation (S4) state. - only does sleep

+- When sleeping too long, it will not wake up.